Ernestopv94/Airbnb-classification/README.md

 # Airbnb-classification
-Classification of Airbnb ads with some Machine Learning models
+Classification of Airbnb offers with some Machine Learning models